griffio/griffio.github.io/knowledgebase.md

 #### Diversity

-The most challenging problem in tech industry is not technical but ensuring diversity in that technical culture Software is about People and their motivations Overcoming bias
+The most challenging problem in tech industry is not technical but ensuring diversity in that technical culture.
+Software is about People and their motivations.
+- Overcoming bias.
-Cannot make any assumptions about a person experience
+- Cannot make any assumptions about a persons experience
 - they didn't grow up with a personal computer
-- e.g IRC use is not known by a lot of new developer - Slack or other chat based tools may be better Not everyone has a long history in tech or has a computer science background This could include business people who are not used to or are intimidated by trying to create Software It makes the team better as it improves recruitment The focus is on sourcing not on filtering
+- e.g IRC use is not known by a lot of new developer
+- Slack or other chat based tools may be better

+Not everyone has a long history in tech or has a computer science background.
+This could include business people who are not used to or are intimidated by creating Software.

+- It makes the team better as it improves recruitment
+- The focus is on sourcing not on filtering
-Hiring for potential
+- Hiring for potential
-Fill the blind spots
+- Fill the blind spots
-There is a business need for it
+- There is a business need for it
 - e.g Bitly are a Python shop but are using GoLang to solve problems that Python is less suited for
-Attracting new developers with ideas rather than relying on incumbent developers that keep it the same Therefore hiring is encouraged to be diverse
+- Attracting new developers with ideas rather than relying on incumbent developers that keep it the same
+- Therefore hiring is encouraged to be diverse.

 #### Recruiting

 Hiring culture should be sourcing and inviting candidates for potential rather than filtering for exclusion
 - Trivia tests

-The 'donut light' for hiring should always be on
+The 'donut light' for hiring should always be on.

 Company Tech blog
 - The shop window for developers to see environment/culture/brand

 ### Remote First